A spin-optomechanical quantum interface enabled by an ultrasmall mechanical and optical mode volume cavity: Supplementary Material

 This resulted in the geometry shown in Fig.~\ref{fig:bandstructures}a.
 The completed nanostructure was then simulated using the Solid Mechanics and Electromagnetic Waves, Frequency Domain (ewfd) physics modules and Eigenmode solver in COMSOL.
 The introduction of a central taper necessitated further modifying of the defect unit cell parameters, so $\{a_d, h_{x_d}. h_{y_d}\}$ were varied slightly to induce optical and acoustic modes that were near the center of the optical and acoustic band gaps, respectively, of the mirror unit cells.

-The mechanical (clamping) and optical $Q$s (Fig.~\ref{}) were calculated as a function of central bridge width $b$ for the high-$g_{om}$-and-$g_{sm}$ breathing mode (Fig.~\ref{fig:bandstructures}).

 From these simulations, we find that $Q_{mech}$ will likely not limit the overall mechanical quality factor. $Q_{opt}$ can likely be tuned for each $b$ according to radiation cancellation \cite{choi2017self}, but for our heralded entanglement protocol, $Q_{opt}$ primarily dictates the detection rate of a photon-phonon pair generation event.
 This leakage rate should be greater than the rate of phonon decay (i.e. $\kappa_{opt} \equiv \frac{\omega_a}{Q_{opt}} > \frac{\Omega}{Q_{mech}} \equiv \kappa_{mech}$) to ensure the acoustic phonon is not lost by the time the accompanying photon is detected.
-Hence, it is not important (nor necessarily favorable) for us to optimize $Q_{opt}$ in this paper.
+Hence, it is not important (nor necessarily favorable) for us to optimize $Q_{opt}$ individually in this paper; we optimize using the cost function in the main text instead.

-\section{Calculation of Spin-Phonon Coupling}
+\subsection{Calculation of Spin-Phonon Coupling}

 Spin-phonon coupling was calculated using FEM simulations in COMSOL.
 The Euler angle $\alpha$ representing the in-plane rotation of the diamond crystal orientation relative to the $x$-axis of the nanobeam was swept as $0^{\circ} \leq \alpha \leq 180^{\circ}$.
 For the subsequent calculations of $g_{sm}$, we assume that the diamond crystal $z$-axis is oriented along the high-symmetry axis of the defect $[111]$, $x$ along $[\bar{1}\bar{1}2]$, and $y$ along $[\bar{1}10]$, such that the SiV$^-$ experiences \cite{neuman2020phononic}